timescale/docs/timescaledb/how-to-guides/hypertables/create.md

+---
+title: Create a hypertable
+topic: hypertables
+section: do
+excerpt: Create a hypertable.
+tags: [create]
+---

 # Create hypertables
 After [creating a TimescaleDB database][install], you're ready to create your first hypertable.
 Creating a hypertable is a 2-step process: